Harmonizing ISO 13485 and FDA QSR 21 CFR 820.

 Benefits of switching to ISO 13485:2016

-Switching to an international standard, in this case ISO 13485:2016 is extremely beneficial to US companies.
-First, it is more up-to-date then the original QSR.
+Switching to an international standard, in this case, ISO 13485:2016 is extremely beneficial to US companies.
+First, it is more up-to-date than the original QSR.
 Next it makes working globally a lot easier.
 There are a lot of similarities between the QSR and ISO 13485, therefore making the transition smooth.